eshitabhatia/NIFTY50-Implied-Volatility-Surface-Reconstruction/README.md

 The pipeline has two stages.

-**Stage 1 — Volatility smile interpolation.** At any given moment, all 14 call IVs lie on a smooth U-shaped curve called the volatility smile.
+**1)Volatility smile interpolation.** At any given moment, all 14 call IVs lie on a smooth U-shaped curve called the volatility smile.
 If 10 of the 14 strikes are observed, I can fit that curve and read off the 4 missing values.
 This is a purely cross-sectional operation — only same-row data is used, so there is zero temporal lookahead.

 The interpolator blends quadratic and linear fits.
 Quadratic splines can overshoot badly at the wings where data is sparse, so the blend is asymmetric: 60% quadratic + 40% linear for interior strikes, and 85% linear + 15% quadratic for extrapolation.
 The spline estimate is further blended with an exponentially-weighted moving average of each strike's recent history (90% spline, 10% EWMA on normal days; 100% spline on expiry day where past IV levels are irrelevant).

-**Stage 2 — Gradient boosting residual correction.** The spline has systematic errors that correlate with moneyness zone, time of day, and recent IV dynamics.
+**2Gradient boosting residual correction.** The spline has systematic errors that correlate with moneyness zone, time of day, and recent IV dynamics.
 A LightGBM + CatBoost ensemble (50/50) predicts these residuals from 47 engineered features.
 The final prediction is:

 IV_final = spline_pred + α(zone) × (0.50 × LightGBM + 0.50 × CatBoost)